mahendrapaipuri/jupyter-power-usage/README.md

 By default `process` scope is used.
 The user can change it by CLI flag `--PowerUsageDisplay.measurement_scope` to `jupyter lab` command.
 Alternatively, it can be configured in `jupyter_server_config.json` in [Jupyter config directory](https://docs.jupyter.org/en/latest/use/jupyter-directories.html#configuration-files).

+#### Electricity Maps API token

+An API token for electricity maps emission factor.
+By default API requests are made from jupyter server as they involve including authentication token.
+These are called proxied requests.
+If they fail, API requests directly from the browser will be made using the API token configured in the frontend extension.
+Users should configure the token on the server config as exposing API token in browsers can pose security issues.
+It can be set on CLI using `--PowerUsageDisplay.emaps_access_token=<token>`.

 ### Frontend extension config

 ![Frontend extension settings](https://raw.githubusercontent.com/mahendrapaipuri/jupyter-power-usage/main/doc/frontend-settings.png)